Why are Converse Laces Long? Also the Solution

 Long laces can bother some people because they can get tangled and be in the way.
 This can be annoying for some people.

 Don’t let long shoelaces be a problem for you!
-Instead, try out some different ways to tie them that not only solve the inconvenience but also add a cool and unique touch to your style.
+Instead, try out different ways to tie them that solve the inconvenience and add a cool and unique touch to your style.

-With so many options, you’re sure to find a method that matches your personal taste and outfits perfectly.
+With so many options, you can find a method that perfectly matches your personal taste and outfits.

 Get creative and have fun with your laces!